owldot/lanadz.github.io/_posts/2021-03-27-ruby-server-oneliner.markdown

 ---
 When you need to have a web server there is this command available for you.

-This will run webbrick and serve current directory on port 9090 (you can change it)
+This will run webrick and serve current directory on port 9090 (you can change it)

 {% highlight bash%}
 ruby -rwebrick -e'\''WEBrick::HTTPServer.new(:Port => 9090, :DocumentRoot => Dir.pwd).start'\''